ZhenleiWang-star/wang.github.io/_pages/about.md

 - Unsupervised Domain Adaptation

 # News
+- 2020.04: My Solo paper: "Asymmetric Tri-training for Debiasing Missing-Not-At-Random Explicit Feedback" has been accepted to [SIGIR'20](https://sigir.org/sigir2020/).
+- 2020.04: Our paper: " Dual Learning Algorithm for Delayed Conversions" has been accepted to [SIGIR'20](https://sigir.org/sigir2020/).
 - 2019.12: Our paper: "Cost-Effective and Stable Policy Optimization Algorithm for Uplift Modeling with Multiple Treatments" has been accepted to [SDM'20](https://www.siam.org/conferences/cm/conference/sdm20).
 - 2019.11: My paper: "Unsupervised Domain Adaptation Meets Offline Recommender Learning" has been accepted to [NewInML session (co-located with NeurIPS'19)](https://nehzux.github.io/NewInML2019/)
-- 2019.11: I started working at ZOZO Technologies, Inc. and Jinch Co., Ltd., as a Research Internshop.
 - 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted to [WSDM'20](http://www.wsdm-conference.org/2020/)
 - 2019.10: Our papers "Dual Learning Algorithm for Delayed Feedback in Display Advertising" and "Unbiased Pairwise Learning from Implicit Feedback" have been accepted to [CausalML Workshop at NeurIPS'19](http://tripods.cis.cornell.edu/neurips19_causalml/).
 - 2019.08: Our paper "Counterfactual Cross Validation" has been accepted to [REVEAL Workshop at RecSys'19](https://sites.google.com/view/reveal2019/home?authuser=0).
-- 2019.06: I started working at CyberAgent, Inc., AI Lab as a Research Internshop.
 - 2018.12: Our paper "Doubly Robust Prediction and Evaluation Methods Improve Uplift Modeling for Observational Data" has been accepted to [SDM'19](https://www.siam.org/Conferences/CM/Conference/sdm19).